githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/9-summary.md

 ## Next steps

-To continue your journey with GitHub Actions, check out the next module on this learning path, where you'll learn...
+To continue your journey with GitHub Actions, check out the next module on this learning path, where you'll learn how to [create workflows that enable you to use Continuous Integration (CI) for your projects](https://docs.microsoft.com/en-us/learn/modules/github-actions-ci/?ns-enrollment-type=Collection&ns-enrollment-id=n5p4a5z7keznp5?azure-portal=true).

 ## Learn more